ffhighwind/DapperExtraCRUD/README.md

 ### Dapper.Extra.Internal.Extensions.Partition<T>

+This is internally used by the KeyType queries to get around Dapper's limitation of 2100 parameters.
+You should not need to use this with any DapperExtraCRUD methods, but you may need it for Dapper queries.

 # Tips:

-If you need joins in your queries then you can create a view.
+Use a view if you need joins.
 If this is not sufficient then you can use Dapper's multi-mapping queries or manually map the results.

 # Performance: